“I don’t need to advertise. I rely on word-of-mouth. My customers tell their friends.”

 For those of us in radio advertising, “word of mouth” has a special significance.
 It is, after all, how we earn our living.
 The primary tool of our trade—indeed, mankind’s primary means of communication—is human speech.

-Now, all of this serves as a rather lengthy introduction to the real topic under consideration: the power of testimonials in advertising and marketing.
+Now, all of this serves as a rather lengthy introduction to the real topic under consideration: the power of real people stories in advertising and marketing.

 Perhaps you’ve created commercials built around customer testimonials.
 Hopefully, they worked well for you.
 Unfortunately, even the most well-meaning customer, reading from a script, can be reduced to ridiculous in seconds.
 Even worse is the spot that purports to feature a “satisfied customer,” played by a staff announcer or an office assistant coaxed into the production studio to voice the role.
 (Incidentally, fraudulent testimonials, no matter how innocuous or well-intentioned, violate the Federal Trade Commission’s Truth-in-Advertising laws.
 Google it.)

-Roy H. Williams likens testimonials to nitroglycerine.
+A valued mentor, Roy H. Williams*, likens testimonials to nitroglycerine.
 Done well, they’ll produce explosive results.
 Done poorly, they’ll blow up in your face.
 Let me illustrate.

-Fortunately the client realized that even though Meredith’s story is true, the spot sounded more like shilling than storytelling.
-They asked me if I could come up with a better spot.
+Fortunately, the client realized that even though Meredith’s story is true, the message sounded contrived or forced.
+They asked me if I could come up with a better presentation.

 So, I arranged to interview Meredith.
 In the space of 30 minutes, she told me her story.
 I subsequently interviewed both Dr. Leach and his nurse, Rhonda, to get their side of Meredith’s story.
 Armed with nearly an hour’s worth of audio, I began editing and weaving together three stories into one.
 Here’s how it turned out:

 Word-of-mouth is powerful.
-And radio, the only pure audio medium, is uniquely suited to telling your story.
-I look forward to hearing yours.
+And radio, the only pure audio medium, is uniquely suited to sharing your story with new prospects and future customers.